WvanWoerden/modLIP_real_embedding/README.md

 ## All data

-To compute all the data for the figures in the paper we created bash files `gen_data_figureX.sh` for each figure `X=3,4,5,6`.
+To compute all the data for the figures in the paper, we created bash files `gen_data_figureX.sh` for each figure `X=3,4,5,6`.
 Note that while the data for Figures 5 and 6 can be computed in about 10 minutes or 1 hour respectively, the computational resources needed for all the data in Figures 3 and 4 is much larger.
 These scripts are therefore merely an example to indicate all the parameters we have used and should in practice be executed in parallel over many more cores.

 # Organization of files